microsoft/vscode-docs/api/extension-guides/task-provider.md

 For every task listed in the output, a corresponding VS Code task is created using the above pattern and then returns the array of all tasks from the `getRakeTasks` call.

-The `ShellExecution` executes the `rake compile` command in the shell that is specific for the OS (for example under Windows the command would be executed in PowerShell, under Ubuntu in bash).
-If the task should directly execute a process (without spawning a shell), the `vscode.ProcessExecution` can be used. `ProcessExecution` has the advantage that the extension has full control over the arguments passed to the process.
-Using `ShellExecution` makes use of the shell command interpretation (like wildcard expanding under bash).
-If the `ShellExecution` is created with a single command line, then the extension needs to ensure proper quoting and escaping (for example to handle white spaces) inside the command.
+The `ShellExecution` executes the `rake compile` command in the shell that is specific for the OS (for example under Windows the command would be executed in PowerShell, under Ubuntu it'd be executed in bash).
+If the task should directly execute a process (without spawning a shell), `vscode.ProcessExecution` can be used. `ProcessExecution` has the advantage that the extension has full control over the arguments passed to the process.
+Using `ShellExecution` makes use of the shell command interpretation (like wildcard expansion under bash).
+If the `ShellExecution` is created with a single command line, then the extension needs to ensure proper quoting and escaping (for example to handle whitespace) inside the command.